JaredHalpern/Rolld/README.md

 You should see something like:
   `heroku  https://git.heroku.com/yass-rangers-61413.git (fetch)`
   `heroku  https://git.heroku.com/yass-rangers-61413.git (push)`
 10. Go to Heroku Settings: `https://dashboard.heroku.com/apps/<your app name>/settings` and find the Domain.
-It should say something like
-> Your app can be found at https://yass-rangers-61413.herokuapp.com/ Note down this url for the next step.
+  It should say something like: `Your app can be found at https://yass-rangers-61413.herokuapp.com/`.
+Note down this url for the next step.
 11. Log into to your Slack account via the web: [https://api.slack.com/apps](https://api.slack.com/apps)
 12. Hit the Create New App button
 13. Name the app and choose a workspace in which to deploy it.